 Loan default is a problem that is plaguing the banking sector since time immemorial.
-While stricter checks in the credit quality of borrowers have been put in place, the industry is still witnessing a rise in the level of NPAs.
-NPAs or non-performing assets is the technical term for loans that are bound to or have already defaulted.
+While stricter checks on the credit quality of borrowers have been put in place, the industry is still witnessing a rise in the level of NPAs.
+NPAs or non-performing assets are the technical terms for loans that are bound to or have already defaulted.

 The central government has decided to set up a bad bank in India which will be putting this problem to rest.
 Let’s find out more about what these bad banks are and how they will tackle the issue.

 The bad bank in India will be called National Asset Reconstruction Ltd (NARC).
 This NARC will work as an asset reconstruction company.
 It will buy bad loans from the banks, thereby relieving them from the NPA.
 NARC will then attempt to sell the stressed loans to buyers of distressed debt.
 Distressed debt basically bonds from bankrupt companies.
 They may also be from companies that are on the verge of bankruptcy.

 To sell these stressed assets in the market, the government has already set up India Debt Resolution Company Ltd (IDRCL).
 IDRCL will attempt to sell them in the market.

 The concerned bank, after the stressed asset is sold, will receive the cash for it in parts.
 If the bad bank in India is not able to sell the stressed loan for a profit or is unable to sell at all, the government guarantee will be invoked.
 It’s important to note that the government has released a guarantee worth Rs 36,000 crores for this purpose.

 SBI chairman Dinesh Khara said on January 28, 2022, that toxic assets worth at least Rs 50,000 crore will be transferred by March 31, 2022.
 The plan to form a bad bank was introduced in the budget presented in February 2021 however the implementation was delayed.